scala-network/StellitePay-API/README.md

 ## Overview

 Please notice!
-This API is still under development and only people with an **MERCHANT/INTEGRATOR KEY** can use it at the moment.
+This API is still under development and only people with a **MERCHANT/INTEGRATOR KEY** can use it at the moment.

 ## Structure